What Is My Risk of Developing Melanoma?

-Take a moment to check off any of these 10 questions that apply to you.
-If you checked off any of these questions, you may have a higher risk for melanoma and should speak with your doctor.
-Your doctor can recommend steps you should take for finding melanoma early and how to prevent it.
+Take a moment to read these 10 questions.
+Click the box for any questions to which you answer yes.
+If you answer yes to any questions, you have a higher risk for developing melanoma and should speak to your doctor.
+Your doctor can recommend steps to help prevent melanoma and find it earlier if you do develop it.

-People who have already had melanoma have an increased risk of getting melanoma in another place.
+People who have already been diagnosed with melanoma have an increased risk of developing another melanoma elsewhere on their body.

 The risk of melanoma is greater for people with a large number of ordinary moles.